S1ddharthpatel/College-management-portal/README.md

 # College-management-portal
-A college management portal developed using HTML and PHP for the frontend and PHP and MySQL for the backend
+A college management portal developed using HTML, PHP, JavaScript & CSS for the frontend and MySQL for the backend

 COLLEGE MANAGEMENT PORTAL